asimjanoski/asimjanoski/README.md

 - 👋 Hi, I’m @asimjanoski
 - 👀 I’m interested in python.
 - 🌱 I’m currently learning front-end development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that can help me build portfolio and earn a litle bit as a freelance front-end junior developer.
 - 📫 How to reach me asimjanoski@yahoo.com

 <!---